Pixel Camera

-Google Camera is a camera phone application developed by Google for the Android operating system.
-Development for the application began in 2011 at the Google X research incubator led by Marc Levoy, which was developing image fusion technology for Google Glass.
-It was publicly released for Android 4.4+ on the Google Play Store on April 16, 2014.
-It was initially supported on all devices running Android 4.4 KitKat and higher, but became only officially supported on Google Pixel devices in the following years.
+Pixel Camera is a camera phone application developed by Google for the Android operating system on Google Pixel devices.
+Development with zoom lenses for the application began in 2011 at the Google X research incubator led by Marc Levoy, which was developing image fusion technology for Google Glass.
+It was publicly released for Android 4.4+ on the Google Play on April 16, 2014.
+The app was initially released as Google Camera and supported on all devices running Android 4.4 KitKat and higher.
+However, in October 2023, coinciding with the release of the Pixel 8 series, it was renamed to Pixel Camera and became officially supported only on Google Pixel devices.

 Features

-Google Camera contains a number of features that can be activated either in the Settings page or on the row of icons at the top of the app.
+Pixel Camera contains a number of features that can be activated either in the Settings page or on the row of icons at the top of the app.

 Pixel Visual/Neural Core

-Starting with Pixel devices, the camera app has been aided with hardware accelerators to perform its image processing.
-The first generation of Pixel phones used Qualcomm's Hexagon DSPs and Adreno GPUs to accelerate image processing.
-The Pixel 2 and Pixel 3 (but not the Pixel 3a) include the Pixel Visual Core to aid with image processing.
+Starting with the first-generation Pixel devices, the Pixel Camera app has utilized hardware accelerators to assist with image processing.
+The first generation of Pixel phones used Qualcomm's Hexagon DSPs and Adreno GPUs to improve processing efficiency.
+The Pixel 2 and Pixel 3 (excluding the Pixel 3a) include the Pixel Visual Core to aid with image processing.
 The Pixel 4 introduced the Pixel Neural Core.
+The Visual Cores enables HDR+ image processing to be accessed by third-party applications through Google APIs and is designed to perform complex processing tasks while minimizing energy consumption.

 HDR+

-Unlike earlier versions of high-dynamic-range (HDR) imaging, HDR+, also known as HDR+ on, uses computational photography techniques to achieve higher dynamic range.
+Unlike earlier versions of high dynamic range (HDR) imaging, HDR+, also known as HDR+ on, uses computational photography techniques to achieve higher dynamic range.
 HDR+ takes continuous burst shots with short exposures.
 When the shutter is pressed the last 5–15 frames are analysed to pick the sharpest shots (using lucky imaging), which are selectively aligned and combined with image averaging.
 HDR+ also uses Semantic Segmentation to detect faces to brighten using synthetic fill flash, and darken and denoise skies.
 HDR+ also reduces shot noise and improves colors, while avoiding blowing out highlights and motion blur.
-HDR+ was introduced on the Nexus 6 and brought back to the Nexus 5.
+HDR+ was introduced on the Google Nexus 6 and brought back to the Nexus 5.